RevRc/RevRcHugoFiles/content/english/pages/rules.md

 ### General Track Rules
 1. No Cursing please.
 2. Clean up after yourself.
+3. No Nitro!
-3. Respect for All Drivers: Treat all racers with respect.
+4. Respect for All Drivers: Treat all racers with respect.
 No aggressive or unsportsmanlike behavior will be tolerated.
-4. Track Access: Only authorized drivers and crew members are allowed on the track during racing.
+5. Track Access: Only authorized drivers and crew members are allowed on the track during racing.
 Spectators must remain in designated areas.
-5. Track Etiquette: Always give way to faster drivers.
+6. Track Etiquette: Always give way to faster drivers.
 If you are lapped, stay off the racing line to avoid interfering with faster racers.
-6. Track Damage: If you accidentally damage the track (e.g., bumping a barrier), inform the race officials immediately for repairs.
+7. Track Damage: If you accidentally damage the track (e.g., bumping a barrier), inform the race officials immediately for repairs.